meltano/meltano/docs/src/plugins/loaders/sqlite.md

 The `target-sqlite` [loader](/plugins/loaders/) loads [extracted](/plugins/extractors/) data into a [SQLite](https://www.sqlite.org/) database.

-For more information, refer to the repository at <https://gitlab.com/meltano/target-sqlite>.
+To learn more about `target-sqlite`, refer to the repository at <https://gitlab.com/meltano/target-sqlite>.

 ## Getting Started